sashraf16/dumb-phone-learnings/README.md

 - jose briones has contributed a lot in this space. i am not personally endorsing him 100%, but he has definitely posted good resources (more mentioned in #picking a phone)
 - most phone carriers, at least in the us (tmobile, att, verizon, etc), no longer support non 4g devices. phones that fall in this space are aware of this and build that compatibility into their devices, but this is a very important note. a 2g only or 3g only device should not be expected to work as a phone
-- if you're curious about what my personal setup is or devices that i've tried out, i will mention it at the end.
+- if there is one "hybrid" phone that would be a flat out recommendation, it would probably be the cat s22 flip
+- details on phones i've used and my current setup will be mentioned towards the end

 i would recommend reading/skimming through this to get an idea, but the easiest path to try out is usually: